Help to Claim UC

 - Step 5: What to bring on your first visit to talk to an adviser

-When you visit us for help with your application, it's important that the adviser you speak to has as much information about your case as possible.
+When you call us for help with your application, it's important that the adviser you speak to has as much information about your case as possible.

 If you would like an adviser to check that you are receiving all the benefits and tax credits you're entitled to, bring the following information for everyone who lives in your home: